iZUMi-kyouka/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F09-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder to be designated as the **home folder** for your AddressBook.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TalentNexus.jar` command to run the application.<br>
+4. Open a command terminal, type `cd` to enter into the folder you put the jar file in, and use the `java -jar TalentNexus.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to **Figure 1** should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
    **Figure 1:** Screenshot of the TalentNexus app

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type any command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * [`help`](#viewing-help--help) : Shows help information.